Login Deutsch

 </bookmark>

-GET /time_entries.xml?project_id=2&amp;at=this_week
+GET /time_entries.xml?project_id=21243&at=this_week

-GET /time_entries/bookmarks/{id}/follow.xml
+GET /time_entries/bookmarks/:id/follow.xml

-This will redirect your client to '/time_entries.xml?{query}', returning all matching time entries.
+This will redirect your client to '/time_entries.xml?:query', returning all matching time entries.